 The iPhone SE (2022) is equipped with the wireless charging standard out of the box.
 Wireless charging via induction can therefore be used here immediately.
 To do so, you simply have to place the device on a corresponding charging station and the charging process starts.
 But which wireless chargers are suitable for the iPhone SE (2022)?
 Which performance does the iPhone SE 3 support?
 More about that in the next section.

-The iPhone SE 3 reaches a power of 7.5 watts during wireless charging.
-So, corresponding Qi chargers should have this power level.
+The iPhone SE 3 supports 7.5 watts during wireless charging, so chargers offering this power level are ideal.

 - Anker PowerWave Stand